jacob-8/kitbook/packages/mdsvex-shiki-twoslash/README.md

 export default config;
 ```

-- Add the css to your project: `import "@kitbook/mdsvex-shiki-twoslash/shiki-twoslash.css";` > I recommend you read through the entire CSS and adjust to your liking.
+- Add the css to your project: `import "@kitbook/mdsvex-shiki-twoslash/shiki-twoslash.css";` (or import from https://www.unpkg.com/@kitbook/mdsvex-shiki-twoslash@0.0.3/src/shiki-twoslash.css) > I recommend you read through the entire CSS and adjust to your liking.
 It's been optimized for dark-plus, but as you'll see from the light-plus version, there's no border around the code.
 So it's a good starting point but you really should look it over and make it fit your needs.

 ## Themes